minpyaemaw123/vault-cluster-by-docker/README.md

 ```
 This will generate unseal keys and a root token.
 Save them securely.

-## Step 4: Unseal Vault on All Nodes
+## Step 4: Unseal Vault on All Nodes by using at least 3 unseal keys
 Unseal vault-server1
 ```
 docker exec -it vault-server1 vault operator unseal <UNSEAL_KEY>